 Select Engagements

-Carley supported the efforts of the California Health and Human Services Agency (CalHHS) and Department of Developmental Services (DDS) throughout the process of developing and releasing the Master Plan for Developmental Services.
-She provided support with strategic vision and project management for the process.
+Carley provided extensive support to the efforts of the California Health and Human Services Agency (CalHHS) and Department of Developmental Services (DDS) as the lead writer and editor of the Master Plan for Developmental Services.
+Additionally, she provided support with strategic vision and project management for the Master Plan process.
 She contributed to community and stakeholder engagement efforts, including facilitation of recommendation development discussions with committee members.
-She compiled comprehensive research to support the committee in developing recommendations.
-Carley also provided extensive support with the compilation and drafting of the ultimate Master Plan document.
+She also compiled comprehensive research on a number of related topics to support the committee in developing recommendations.

 Carley supported DHCS in design and implementation of the CYBHI.
 She assisted with the development of a comprehensive, multi-payer fee schedule encompassing behavioral health students for children and youth.
 In addition to work with DHCS on CYBHI, she provided support of efforts to bolster school-based Medicaid services in the state.
 She produced rigorous analyses of service types and parameters in the school-based setting.
 This work was rooted in recommendations from the American Academy of Pediatrics' periodicity schedule and consideration of ongoing equity issues within the state.